Creating Safe Classrooms and Schools for LGBTQ+ People

 - CTA members who implement a LGBTQ+ project/presentation at a public school for students and/or employees.

-- Project activities and/or presentations that promote a safe public school environment for all LGBTQ+ persons.
+- LGBTQ+ groups such as Gay Straight Alliance (GSA) that implement project activities and/or presentations that promote a safe public school environment for all LGBTQ+ persons.

-- Funds to start up or re-establish a GSA or LGBTQ+ group.
+- Funds to start up or re-establish a GSA or LGBTQ+ advocacy group.

 - Projects that focus on the intersectionality of racial equity are encouraged